FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/interacting-with-environment.rst

 Accessing the Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 As detailed in the earlier chapter detailing the :ref:`defining of environmental properties<defining environmental properties>`, there are two types of environment property which can be interacted with in agent functions.
-The :class:`DeviceEnvironment<flamegpu::DeviceEnvironment>` instance can be accessed, to interact with both of these, via ``FLAMEGPU->environment``.
+The :class:`DeviceEnvironment<flamegpu::DeviceEnvironment>` instance can be accessed, to interact with both of these, via ``FLAMEGPU->environment`` (C++) or ``pyflamegpu.environment`` (Python).

 Environment Properties
 ----------------------